April 29, 2024

 Glass beam glass box extension Posterns Court Glass Extension by IQ Glass

-When you have internal supports to the glass roof the connection of the support to the building and other steel elements is very important.
+When internal supports to the glass roof are used, the connection of the support to the building and other steel elements is a key consideration.

 A closer view of the glass beam at Posterns Court shows one example of how a glass beam can be designed to connect to a steel beam.